hannahlawrence/bibliographies/spectrallearning.md

 Kazuki Fukui, Takamasa Oshikiri, Hidetoshi Shimodaira

+This recent paper explores generation of word embeddings using, in addition to the usual corpus context information, images associated with words in the corpus.
+Their method, "Multimodal Eigenwords," uses both context and image information, employing a variant of CCA and spectral graph embeddings.
+They evaluate their representations on word similarity and concept-to-image search, outperforming skip-gram and eigenwords in 5 out of 7 tasks.

 [Continuous Word Embedding Fusion via Spectral Decomposition](http://aclweb.org/anthology/K18-1002) CoNLL '18

 Tianfan Fu, Cheng Zhang, Stephan Mandt

+This paper considers a realistic variant of word embedding problems: suppose you have a large body of pre-trained word embeddings available, but need word embeddings for a specialized set of vocabulary not included, for which you only have a small corpus.
+Your corpus includes normal words as well; you'd like to obtain embeddings for the specialized vocabulary, which are coherent with embeddings for the standard vocabulary.
+In this paper, the authors use the established view of skipgram word embeddings as factoring a shifted positive pointwise mutual information matrix to formulate this problem as an application of online SVD.
+They show how to (1) obtain an SVD from the low-rank factorization provided in existing word embeddings, (2) estimate the full matrix, given new word embeddings, and (3) efficiently find the SVD of the extended matrix via online SVD.
+In tests, their algorithm is very efficient and improves over baselines.

 ### Hidden Markov Models